JSFoundation/TAC/Project-Lifecycle.md

 ### Approved Licenses

-At this time, the Foundation's approved licenses include MIT, BSD, ISC or Apache2.
+At this time, the Foundation's approved licenses include MIT, BSD or Apache2.
 Other licenses may be accepted on a case-by-case basis.

 ### Admittance